Skip to main content

 Romans 9, Does God Use His Sovereignty Arbitrarily?

-Romans 9 is often cited as one of the strongest defenses of a deterministic view of salvation—where God unilaterally elects some individuals to salvation and leaves the rest in reprobation.
+Romans 9 is often cited as one of the strongest defenses of a deterministic view of salvation, where God unilaterally elects some individuals to salvation and leaves the rest in reprobation.
 On this reading, the human will is entirely inert in the process.
-There is no place for a genuin…
+There is no place for a genu…

 Matthew 7:23, Does Christ Know You?